What Information Do I Need After a Car Accident in North Carolina?

 This information will be requested by the law enforcement officer responding to the scene and will be included in the official accident report.
 After you contact the insurance company, the adjuster will also want to collect this information from you in order to start processing a potential claim.

 REMEMBER: Never admit fault to law enforcement or the insurance company after an accident.
 Insurance companies will often use “tricks” to try and get you to accept liability and avoid paying a claim.
 If you’ve been injured in an accident, contact an experienced personal injury lawyer immediately to help protect your legal rights.
-Call 1-800-525-7111 for a FREE, no-obligation consultation with an NC car accident lawyer today.

 Collect Contact Information